100% SATISFACTION GUARANTEE

 - Skene, William Forbes Edition.
 Chronicles of the Picts, Chronicles of the Scots and Other Early Memorials of Scottish History.
 Edinburgh: H.M.
 General Register House, 1867.
 Print.

 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 The Arthur Family Crest was acquired from the Houseofnames.com archives.
 The Arthur Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 15 October 2013 at 18:08.
+This page was last modified on 27 May 2015 at 23:52.